 Soil Testing - Soil testing shall be completed every two years to determine nutrient deficiencies or surpluses.
-Test results may affect several of the following activities, fertilization, and soil amendments.
+Test results may affect several of the following activities, most likely fertilization and soil amendments.

-Aeration - Aeration shall take place every year in general turf areas and no less than twice per year on athletic fields to assist in providing oxygen, water, and nutrients to root zones and to reduce compaction.
+Aeration - Aeration shall take place every year in general turf areas and no less than twice per year on athletic fields to assist in providing oxygen, water and nutrients to root zones and to reduce compaction.

-Overseeding - Overseeding shall take place each season in conjunction with aerating to maximize seed to soil contact, improving the germination rates.
+Over seeding - Over seeding shall take place each season in conjunction with aerating to maximize seed to soil contact, improving the germination rates.

-Fertilization - Spring and fall applications will be made at all Large/High Use Parks sites.
+Fertilization - A spring and fall application will be made at all Large/High Use Parks sites.
 Additionally, an in-house late spring/early summer application will be made to all Large/High Use parks.

 Topdressing - Topdressing will take place every other year and will be coordinated with aeration and seeding.
-This combination will ensure strong seed-to-soil contact and provide a higher germination rate for the turf seed, which in turn will help suppress weed growth.
+This combination will ensure strong seed to soil contact and provide a higher germination rate for the seed, which will in turn assist in suppressing weed growth.